sylvinite/pipeline-provision/README.md

 At the moment there has also been manual steps involved when downloading the test data under `/lupus/ngi/test_data`, as well as the gatk-bundle under `/lupus/ngi/piper_resources/gatk_bundle`.
 There is also a manually copied version of the NGI db copied into `/lupus/ngi/db/`.
 These things should probably be streamlined/changed in the future.

+## Some operational dependencies

+- Requires the data record SQL database to be setup.
+Using `/lupus/ngi//db//isaks_db.sql` at the moment.
+- Requires a working connection to `charon` or `charon-dev` with suitable API token.
+For now we're using a reverse SSH tunnel + header-rewriting HTTP proxy for reaching charon-dev.